khuesmann/categorical-gpt/README.md

 # CategoricalGPT

-This package is an implementation of the paper "Large Language Models for Categorical Data Transformation".

-Due to the lack of an inherent mathematical structure, categorical data are limited or difficult to analyze with conventional techniques.
-To address this challenge, this paper introduces a novel technique for transforming categorical data into interpretable numerical feature vectors using Large Language Models.

-Our approach identifies common characteristics across category options and assigns numerical values to them, creating a multi-dimensional representation that can be readily processed using traditional methods.
+When analyzing heterogeneous data comprising numerical and categorical attributes, it is common to treat the different data types separately or transform the categorical attributes to numerical ones.
+The transformation has the advantage of facilitating an integrated multi-variate analysis of all attributes.
+We propose a novel technique for transforming categorical data into interpretable numerical feature vectors using Large Language Models (LLMs).
+The LLMs are used to identify the categorical attributes' main characteristics and assign numerical values to these characteristics, thus generating a multi-dimensional feature vector.
+The transformation can be computed fully automatically, but due to the interpretability of the characteristics, it can also be adjusted intuitively by an end user.
+We provide a respective interactive tool that aims to validate and possibly improve the AI-generated outputs.
+Having transformed a categorical attribute, we propose novel methods for ordering and color-coding the categories based on the similarities of the feature vectors.
 # Installation

 Install via PIP